Marijuana Testing: An Employers Guide

 CBD

-17 states have laws regarding Cannabidiol (CBD) and Low THC products.
+Seventeen states have laws regarding Cannabidiol (CBD) and Low THC products.
 CBD is an active compound found in the cannabis plant, which does not have the same psychoactive properties as THC but is derived from the marijuana plant.

-Employment protections
+Employment Protections

-In the case of recreational marijuana, 7 states currently have explicit employment protections - Nevada, California, Connecticut, Montana, New Jersey, New York, and Rhode Island.
-4 states may provide employment protections for off-duty use only.
-11 states have made statements in the past that no protections exist for employees who use marijuana recreationally.
-California and will join the list of states that provide employment protections on January 1, 2024 when their new laws go into effect.
+Regarding recreational marijuana, at least nine states currently have explicit employment protections—California, Connecticut, Nevada, New Jersey, New York, Minnesota, Montana, Rhode Island, and Washington.
+Four states may provide employment protections for off-duty use only.
+Eleven states have made statements in the past that no protections exist for employees who use marijuana recreationally.

 California: